taskflow/taskflow/README.md

 ### *Executor*

-The constructor of tf::Executor can take an unsigned integer to create N worker threads.
+The constructor of tf::Executor takes an unsigned integer to initialize the executor with `N` worker threads.

 ```cpp
 tf::Executor executor(8);  // create an executor of 8 worker threads
 ```

-By default, we use `std::thread::hardware_concurrency` to decide the number of worker threads.
+The default value uses `std::thread::hardware_concurrency` to decide the number of worker threads.

 ### *run/run_n/run_until*

 The run series are non-blocking call to execute a taskflow graph.
-Issuing multiple runs on the same taskflow will automatically synchronize the execution.
+Issuing multiple runs on the same taskflow will automatically synchronize to a sequential chain of executions.

 ```cpp
 executor.run(taskflow);             // run a graph once